moka-guys/dnanexus_mokapicard/README.md

 https://broadinstitute.github.io/picard/picard-metric-definitions.html

 ## How does this app work?
 This app downloads the given input files, then calls Picard CollectMultipleMetrics and Picard CalculateHsMetrics using the sorted BAM file as input.
-Finally, all output files produced by both Picard modules are uploaded to a 'QC/' directory.
+Finally, all output files produced by this app are uploaded to a 'QC/' directory.